IBM/api-samples/README.md

 implement you own custom business processes or integrate QRadar data with external systems.

-This package is applicable to version 0.1 of the reference data API and 1.0 of the help endpoint.
+This package is applicable to version 0.1 of the reference data API, ariel API and 1.0 of the help endpoint.
 A version number of 1.0 is used by default by these samples since the API automatically selects the highest version less than or equal to the requested version.
 Endpoints released as 'Provisional' or 'Experimental' may change in future